dimosthe/yii2testing/README.md

 3. Run `composer install` in the root directory of the application in order to install dependencies.
 This will create the vendor directory with all package dependencies inlcuding the yii core source code.
-4. Run `init` to initialize the application with a specific environment.
+4. Run `./init` to initialize the application with a specific environment.
 2. Create a new database and adjust the `components['db']` configuration in `common/config/main-local.php` accordingly.
 3. Apply migrations on the Yii2-user module to create the tables.
-Run `yii migrate/up --migrationPath=@vendor/dektrium/yii2-user/migrations`
+Run `./yii migrate/up --migrationPath=@vendor/dektrium/yii2-user/migrations`

 How to run
 ----------